vorpalnet/blade/DEVELOPING.md

 receives the acknowledgement (the ACK or PRACK) — for after you answer, what you wait for is not a response but a request.
-**`sendAcknowledgement(ackOrPrack, response)`** forwards an acknowledgement received on one call leg to the other, whichever kind it is.
+**`sendAcknowledgement(ackOrPrack, response)`** forwards an acknowledgement received on one call dialog to the other, whichever kind it is.

 Here is a complete two-party bridge — Alice calls, we invite Bob: